Performing Lecturer | Timo Himmelsbach |

 Interested in learning more about digital innovation?
 Feel free to have a look at our master course IS 607 (https://www.bwl.uni-mannheim.de/en/heinzl/teaching/digital-innovation/) and/

 In this seminar, you will acquire the ability to identify, classify, and evaluate existing research.
 You will learn how to develop your own research agenda as well as to present and discuss it with the participants of the seminar.
 You will be taught different techniques of scientific work and writing so that you will be prepared in the best possible way for the conception and writing of your Master's thesis.
-We offer five different topic areas, which hopefully raise your interest.
+We offer various different topic areas, which hopefully raise your interest.

 You may register via our online registration tool (accessible inside the university network or via VPN).
 During the registration period, you can select the seminar in the registration form (under ‘Application Details’ à ‘Purpose’)